Eijkeyal/Professional-Certificates/README.md

 - **Course Duration:** 49 minutes, completed at a flexible self-paced schedule
 - **Skills:** `Java`, `Data Structures`

-This course provided a focused review of essential data structures in Java, strengthening my ability to select and implement the right structures—like arrays, linked lists, and trees—to write efficient and well-organized applications.
+This course provided a focused review of essential data structures in Java, strengthening my ability to select and implement the right structures like arrays, linked lists, and trees to write efficient and well-organized applications.

 📄 [View Certificate](https://github.com/Eijkeyal/Professional-Certificates/blob/main/certifications/CertificateOfCompletion_Java%20Data%20Structures.pdf)